sandeepmistry/arduino-LoRa/API.md

 byte b = LoRa.peek();
 ```

-Returns the next byte in the packet or `-1` if no bytes available.
+Returns the next byte in the packet or `-1` if no bytes are available.

 ### Reading